Research & Best Practices

 • Your experience and history: If you’ve owned a similar piece of equipment in the past, you can draw on that equipment’s useful life to estimate the useful life of other equipment.

 Regardless of which method is used, remember that your usage, maintenance standards and processes will also play a role in the useful life of the equipment.
-The useful life of equipment is an important figure to have because of the role it plays in calculating the depreciation life of assets.
+The useful life of equipment is an important figure to have because of the role it plays in calculating the depreciation life of equipment.
 Depreciation is the reduction in the value of an asset year over year.
 It is calculated in equal annual increments over the useful life of the equipment.

 To calculate depreciation, you must also know the salvage value of a piece of equipment (the dollar amount for which equipment can be sold for scrap or parts at the end of its useful life).
 You can calculate depreciation with the following equation: (purchase cost – salvage value) / useful life = annual depreciation amount.
 One way of checking your math is that if you calculate the depreciation amount correctly, the asset will reach its salvage value at the end of its useful life.
 Depreciation is a critical need for tax and accounting purposes.
 It is used in two primary ways: